WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

     * Highly available 99.99%, 99.999% for Global Tables.
     * Global Tables are a fully managed, mutli-region, and mutli-master solution that writes and reads to both Regions and the data is replicated in both tables.

+## Amazon Redshift
+  * #### Overview
+    * Fully managed SQL-based data warehouse that stores transactional data loaded from Amazon RDS (OLTP).
+    * Data can be analyzed using business intelligence (BI) tools (OLAP).
+    * Redshift uses EC2 instances (it is not serverless).
+    * Redshift always keeps three (3) copies of your data.
+    * Redshift provides continous incremental backups.